 For more information on mic clips, check out my article What Is A Microphone Clip?
 (Physical And Electrical).

 Microphone shock mounts are more commonly used in studio settings.
-Shock mounts, as their name suggests, mount the microphones properly on a mic stand while providing enough isolation to reduce the amount of mechanically transmitted noise, (alternatively known as “shock”).
+As their name suggests, Shock mounts mount the microphones properly on a mic stand while providing enough isolation to reduce the amount of mechanically transmitted noise (alternatively known as “shock”).

-The elastic bands and other suspension mounts create a sort of cradle for the microphone to sit in and absorb mechanically transmitted noise.
-These allow for a cleaner microphone signal and are great in studio, and other, recording applications!
+The elastic bands and other suspension mounts create a cradle for the microphone to sit in and absorb mechanically transmitted noise.
+These allow for a cleaner microphone signal and are superb in the studio and other recording applications!

 For more info on microphone shock mounts, check out my articles What Is A Microphone Shock Mount And Why Is It Important? and Best Microphone Shock Mounts.